 If you are working abroad and you become injured in other environments other than work, if you are injured or made ill due to third party negligence, you may be able to still claim depending on various circumstances.
 Check out our guide to making accident claims abroad to applicable information on that issue.
 We will address this in further detail below.

 It is difficult to say with absolute certainty how many British people are working abroad.
 The United Nations 2017 say 1.3 Million people born in the UK live in other EU countries.
 These figures are also only for EU countries.
 It does not include the number of British people living and working abroad outside the EU.
 What they do tell us, however, is that in any case, the number of UK born people and UK citizens working abroad is huge, based on the UN figure of 1.3 million UK born people and UK citizens constitute the fifth-highest number of immigrants into other EU nations.

+If you’re wondering whether you could make an accident at work abroad, here are some types of roles that you may be in.
 With so many different types of employers, the types of jobs one could hold while working abroad is as great as the number of jobs one could potentially have in the UK.
 Some of the more common occupations that might take you overseas include: